Cmdv/React-RxJS/README.md

 # react-rxjs

 There really isn't that much information about using RxJS as a replacement to flux in react.
-Because of this any contributions will be greatly appreciated :)
+Because of this any contributions are welcomed :)

-A simple React application using RxJS instead of Flux.
-So far this is purely a way of extending [justinwoo](https://github.com/justinwoo) -> [react-rxjs-flow](https://github.com/justinwoo/react-rxjs-flow) with extra features.
+This is a simple React application using RxJS instead of Flux.
+This is an extension of [justinwoo](https://github.com/justinwoo) -> [react-rxjs-flow](https://github.com/justinwoo/react-rxjs-flow) with loads of extra features.

 [VIEW DEMO](http://cmdv.github.io/React-RxJS/#/)